 6.2 Service Desk: Help and support

-After training and before the first live exam, you will be assigned to our Service Desk.
-The Service Desk is Inspera’s Support Team which is dedicated to answer customer’s admin and help desk staff questions and assist with technical troubleshooting.
-The Service Desk can be reached by web, phone, and email.
+After training , but before the first live assessment, you will be assigned to our Service Desk.
+The Service Desk is Inspera’s Support Team who are dedicated to answering customers’ admin and help desk staff questions, and assisting with technical troubleshooting.
+The Service Desk can be reached by ticketing system, phone, and email.

-Customer help desk staff as well as customer account managers will get access to the Inspera Service Desk, where support requests, feature requests, service requests, and issue reporting are recorded and managed.
+Your organisation's help desk staff as well as project manager(s) will get access to the Inspera Service Desk.
+This is where support requests, feature requests, service requests, and issue reporting are recorded and managed.

-In addition to this, Inspera Support also maintains Help and Support resources to help our users learn about the Inspera Assessment features and how to use them.
+In addition to this, Inspera Support also maintains a Help Center resource to help our users learn about the features in Inspera and how to use them.

 7 Content creation